Anthagonas/DataMining_On_Proteins/README.md

 ## Additionnal files
 The scripts use additionnal files in order to work properly.

-* **.json files** : The .json files available (homo,ecoli and ble.json) are here for the sake of simplicity, we did not use those files for our analysis, they allow fast processing through R and an easier overview of the datawarehouse structure considering their size. they can be used with *clustering.py* and *data_checking.py*
+* **.json files** : The .json files available (homo,ecoli and ble.json) are here for the sake of simplicity, we did not use those files for our analysis, they allow fast processing through R and an easier overview of the datawarehouse structure considering their size. they can be used with *create_csv.py* and *data_checking.py*

+* **GetDataCriteria.py** : This script contains the main methods to fetch values from the data warehouse. it is needed for *create_csv.py*,*data_checking.py* and *histogram_table.py* scripts.

 * **ph_table.py** : This python file stores a dictionary giving the pI (Isoelectric point) of an amino acid using the 1 letter code.
-It is used by the *clustering.py* script in order to process the pI value from the protein sequence.
+It is used by the *create_csv.py* script in order to process the pI value from the protein sequence.

 * **histogram_table.py** : This python file processes the .json files and created a .csv file named after your criteria name.
 The csv file structure consist of 2 columns : the value of the criteria, and the total time this value has been found in the .json files.
 _**NOTE** : This script is depreciated since it is not usable via R, but we kept it anyway since it is possible to create an histogram via the .csv files._